pckuo95/hw4/README.md

 2.Line detect
-it use OpenMV to detect line segment. linefinish.py: contorl OpenMV when a signal from mbed via uart, it return the coordinates of line to mbed via uart 'one time'.
+it use OpenMV to detect line segment. linefinish.py: contorl OpenMV when a signal send from mbed via uart. it return the coordinates of line to mbed via uart 'one time'.

 main.cpp:
 it use counter to count timeout or read data. if time out, recall openMV to send Data again.